Gabospa/Gabospa/README.md

 ### Hi there I'm Gabriel Ospina 👋

-Electrical Engineer| Backend Dev from Colombia :colombia:.
+Electrical Engineer| Software Engineer from Colombia :colombia:.
-- 🌱 I’m currently learning Python JS, Cloud and Computer Science from PlatziMaster
-- ⚡ I started a new career where every day you learn tons of new things and that is exciting.
+- 🔭 Interested in Science, Tech, Finances and Sports
+- 🌱 Learning how to read, write and code every day.
+- ⚡  PlatziMaster 4th cohort.

 <!--